chrelad/openlayers/readme-dev.md

 contributions and appreciate the help!

 This document doesn't cover the git basics.
 The [help pages][2] on GitHub are a good place to start learning git.
+In particular, the document on [forking][4] is a particularly good read for those who wish to contribute to the project but don't have commit rights on the central repository.
+The rest of this document pertains to changes made by developers with access to the central repository (but those folks are encouraged to use their own forks for pushing changes as well).

 There two types of changes developers will be making to the central OpenLayers repository.
 The first type will be commits that add features toward the